 Review your lease agreement thoroughly

 While most property managers use standard leases, special conditions can differ, so ensure you’re across the terms and conditions.
-For example, the conditions may include the notice period, pets, carpet cleaning, utility transfer, or property condition requirements.
+Look for specifics about notice periods, pets, carpet cleaning, utility transfers, or property condition requirements.

 Give enough notice to your Property Manager